QCDIS/NaaVRE-website/Readiness-level-framework.md

 and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.
 - Virtual lab visitor: Visits the virtual lab to see how experiments were done and what is possible in the virtual lab.
 - Virtual lab service operator: Can support users.
 Knows the lab and can help out when problems arise. <span style="color:green">Do we want a specific trainer role?
 My current assumption is that this person will give the trainings</span>
-- Virtual lab technical coordinator: Employee at LifeWatch VLIC who knows the lab from a technical perspective and pushes the lab to the next readiness level.
+- Virtual lab technical coordinator: Knows the lab from a technical perspective and pushes the lab to the next readiness level.
+Often, this will be an employee at LifeWatch ERIC VLIC
-- Virtual research environment development and operations (VRE DevOps) engineer: Employees at LifeWatch VLIC who create and maintain NaaVRE.
+- Virtual research environment development and operations (VRE DevOps) engineer: Maintains NaaVRE.
+Often, this will be an employee at LifeWatch ERIC VLIC.
 - Networked infrastructures scientist: Contribute state-of-the-art components to the NaaVRE and can publish technical papers that demonstrate the relevance of NaaVRE in the field of networked systems.